rust-embedded/book/src/peripherals/singletons.md

 }
 ```

 This allows us to enforce whether code should or should not make changes to hardware at **compile time**, rather than at runtime.
-As a note, this generally only works across one application, but for bare metal systems, our software will be compiled in to a single application, so this is not usually a restriction.
+As a note, this generally only works across one application, but for bare metal systems, our software will be compiled into a single application, so this is not usually a restriction.